 Report security flaws to us

-If you believe you've found a security vulnerability on the Grammarly website or app, we strongly encourage you to inform us as quickly as possible via a support ticket and to not disclose the vulnerability publicly until it is fixed.
+If you believe you've found a security vulnerability on the Grammarly website or app, we strongly encourage you to inform us as quickly as possible by submitting a report to Grammarly on HackerOne and to not disclose the vulnerability publicly until it is fixed.
 We appreciate your assistance, and we review all reports and will do our best to address the issue in a timely fashion.